dkmnx/clauver/README.md

 - **Auto-completion** - Tab completion for bash, zsh, and fish
 - **Quick Setup Wizard** - Interactive setup for beginners
 - **Status Monitoring** - Check all configured providers at once
+- **Self-Update** - Update to the latest version with a single command

 ## Credits